fmarani/blog/content/blog/hugo-and-ipfs.md

 ## Github pages

-At this point, the setup was already much simpler.
+At this point, the architecture was already much simpler.
 But I wanted to get rid of the hassle of hosting it.
 Github pages is free and works pretty well (S3 could also be an option).
 While I was in the process of following their tutorials, the only slightly obscure step was that I needed two repositories, one for the original Hugo site, and another one for the compiled version.
 Forget all the tutorials that tell you to create a `gh-pages` branch, those are for project sites, not user sites.

 I ended up with: